West Fraser Provides Operational and Corporate Updates

 The shelf registration statement filed today with the SEC has not yet become effective.
 No Securities may be sold, nor may offers to buy be accepted, prior to the time the registration statement becomes effective.
 This news release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these Securities in any jurisdiction in which an offer, solicitation or sale would be unlawful prior to registration or qualifications under the securities laws of any such jurisdiction.

-A copy of the preliminary short form base shelf prospectus can be found on SEDAR at http://www.sedar.com and on EDGAR at http://www.sec.gov or may be obtained upon request from Robert B. Winslow, Director, Investor Relations & Corporate Development, 501-858 Beatty Street, Vancouver, British Columbia V6B 1C1 or by email at [email protected].com.
+A copy of the preliminary short form base shelf prospectus can be found on SEDAR at http://www.sedar.com and on EDGAR at http://www.sec.gov or may be obtained upon request from Robert B. Winslow, Director, Investor Relations & Corporate Development, 501-858 Beatty Street, Vancouver, British Columbia V6B 1C1 or by email at [email protected].

 Reporting Issuer Application